Stanley Johnson (writer): Television

 He was one of the first regular hosts of the late night discussion programme The Last Word on Channel 4's More4 channel, and made an appearance on Have I Got News For You on 7 May 2004.

 In November 2017 Johnson was confirmed as a contestant for the seventeenth series of I'm a Celebrity...Get Me Out of Here!, finishing in seventh place.
 In 2018 he appeared on the BBC programme The Real Marigold Hotel with eight other celebrities.
 In February 2020 he appeared on BBC Two's Celebrity Antiques Road Trip.

 Awards

 In 1983 he received the RSPCA Richard Martin Award for Outstanding Services to animal welfare.
+The following year, 1984, he also received the Greenpeace Award for Outstanding Services to the Environment.
 He was for many years an ambassador for the UNEP Convention on the Conservation of Migratory Species of Wild Animals based in Bonn, Germany.

 In October 2015 Johnson was awarded the RSPB Medal by the Royal Society for the Protection of Birds for his role in the creation of one of the cornerstones of Europe's nature conservation policy – the Habitats Directive (1992).

 In December 2015 he received the World Wide Fund for Nature Leader for a Living Planet Award.